It was November. The weather in Texas had finally cooled, and the holiday season was upon us.

 , and they needed to be treated as such.

-The main lesson we learned that holiday season was to put recovery first, and foremost — above all else.
+The main lesson we learned that holiday season as caregivers was to put recovery first, and foremost — above all else.

 This tough, but priceless lesson has made recovery a reality in our lives, and has allowed us to enjoy many happy holidays ever since.